btparker70/Alien-Thrift-Store/README.md

 # Alien Thrift Store
-Ecommerce website for alien goods
+Ecommerce website for alien goods using React, TypeScript, Django and PostGres